About our Planetarium

 Members of Framingham State University community (students, faculty, and staff) have many opportunities to experience the planetarium.
 All members of our community and their families are welcome at our public planetarium programs and other special events.
 Students and faculty may also visit the planetarium as a part of a course.
 Finally, students clubs and organizations, academic departments, and staff groups may schedule a program in the planetarium and/or Challenger Learning Center.
 Click here to begin planning your visit.

 Free planetarium programs for the general public are offered monthly.
 These presentations typically address a central theme, and may feature a fulldome film, special guest speakers and more.
 Find more information and dates for upcoming events here.

 Water: our most precious resource.
 Without it, life could not exist on our planet.
 Is the reverse also true?
 If we search for water, will we also find life?
 Join us as we explore our solar system and discover what makes our world stand out among the Sun’s family of planets.
 Stunning imagery will captivate you as we journey to, and sometimes even below, the surfaces of our neighbor worlds to discover whether or not life might be possible beyond our home planet.

 Note: This film will be shown to groups participating in the Expedition Mars mission.

 Plunge below the ocean’s surface to explore the dynamic relationships found in deep ocean ecosystems; dig beneath the forest floor to see how Earth’s tallest trees rely on tiny fungi to survive; and soar to new heights to witness the intricate intersection between human and ecological networks.

-Narrated by Frances McDormand, our latest original planetarium show features stunning visualizations of both biological and human-built networks (and of how they intersect), taking show-goers on an incredible, immersive journey through the interconnectedness of life on Earth.
+Narrated by Frances McDormand, Habitat Earth features stunning visualizations of both biological and human-built networks (and of how they intersect), taking show-goers on an incredible, immersive journey through the interconnectedness of life on Earth.